RDFLib/rdfextras/docs/intro_querying.rst

 `rdfextras <http://code.google.com/p/rdfextras/>`_ a Google code project (http://code.google.com/p/rdfextras/):

-Assuming you have rdfextras installed, you can use Sparql with rdflib 3.0 by adding these lines somewhere at the top of your program:
+Assuming you have rdfextras installed with setuptools (highly recommended), you can use Sparql with rdflib 3.X out of the box.
+If you only have distutils, you have to add these lines somewhere at the top of your program:

 .. sourcecode:: python

-    import rdflib
+    import rdfextras

-    rdflib.plugin.register('sparql', rdflib.query.Processor,
-                           'rdfextras.sparql.processor', 'Processor')
-    rdflib.plugin.register('sparql', rdflib.query.Result,
-                           'rdfextras.sparql.query', 'SPARQLQueryResult')
+    rdfextras.registerplugins()

 Create an rdflib Graph
 ======================